-4-6% Oxygen: WARNING: Exposure to atmospheres containing 8-10% or less oxygen will bring about unconsciousness without warning and so quickly that individuals cannot help or protect themselves.
+SECTION 11.
+TOXICOLOGICAL INFORMATION (Continued) ROUTES OF ENTRY, SYMPTOMS OF ACUTE EXPOSURE (continued): Inhalation (continued): Exposure to atmospheres containing 8-10% or less oxygen will bring about unconsciousness without warning and so quickly that individuals cannot help or protect themselves.
 Lack of sufficient oxygen may cause serious injury or death.
-Inhalation may cause an increase in the sensitivity of the heart to adrenaline, which could result in irregular or rapid heartbeats.

 Skin Contact: Transitory skin contact should not cause any adverse effects.
 Contact with rapidly expanding gases (which are released from under high pressure) may cause frostbite.
-Symptoms of frostbite include change in skin color to white or gravish-yellow.
+Symptoms of frostbite include change in skin color to white or grayish-yellow.
 The pain caused by frostbite can quickly subside, masking the injury.
+Other Acute Health Effects: Sudden release of a pressurized gas (such as may occur in the event of a valve failure), presents a severe hazard of mechanical injury.
+Acute Exposure Target Organs: Respiratory system, skin.